opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     4. Click the Load button.

-.. tip:: **To s from the Toonz standard browser:**
+.. tip:: **To load levels from the OpenToonz standard browser:**

     1. Select the xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.

-    2. In the Toonz browser select the level you want to load.
+    2. In the OpenToonz browser select the level you want to load.

     3. Do one of the following: